- For Students

 The Village of Geneseo (Clerk's office 119 Main St.) sells Village Parking Permits for $30 for a six-month period (new permits must be bought each June and December/January).
 There are a limited number of permits and no guarantee of spaces.
 The permit will allow you to park in the Village Municipal Lot (accessed off Main St.) or the marked spaces at the top of University Avenue.

-Child Care: Unfortunately there is no longer day care on campus, as the Holcomb building is no longer available.
-The Arc of Livingston-Wyoming KidStart primary center is now located at 5871 Groveland Station Road in Mt.
+Unfortunately there is no on campus childcare program.
+The Arc of Livingston-Wyoming KidStart primary center is located at 5871 Groveland Station Road in Mt.
 Morris, NY (585-658-4024).
 See regional phone book listings for other child care centers, or request a referral from the Child Care Council.